gputtley/INNFER/docs/config.md

 }
 ```

 ### `validation`
 - **Type:** `dict`
 - **Description:** Defines validation configurations and datasets for testing model predictions.
 - **Keys:**
   - **loop:** List of parameter combinations to validate on.
-  - **files:** Mapping of process types to the files and categories used for validation.
+  - **files:** Mapping of process types to the base files and categories used for validation.
 - **Example:**
 ```python
 "validation": {